 - Most significant landmark – Fox Theater

-- Best free activity – Kern River Parkway Trail
+- Free activity – Kern River Parkway Trail

-- Best activity for kids – Kern County Museum
+- Activity for kids – Kern County Museum

-- Best activity for adults – Prohibition at 1933
+- Activity for adults – Prohibition at 1933

-- Best food – Buck Owens’ Crystal Palace
+- Place to eat – Buck Owens’ Crystal Palace

-- Best all-around accommodation – Murray Family Farms
+- Place to stay – Murray Family Farms

 1. California Area Living Museum (CALM)